Colorado Layoffs — October 2016

 |---|---|---|---|---|

-The most significant filing came from MV Public Transportation at its Colorado facility, reporting 52 affected workers.
-MV Public Transportation followed with 52 workers.
+Leading the list was MV Public Transportation at its Mesa facility, reporting 52 affected workers.

 This is the third consecutive month of declining layoff activity.

-The numbers illustrate a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
+The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.